datacamp/courses-introduction-to-python/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:9703b117fb
 ## When to use Python?

 Python is a pretty versatile language.
-For what applications can you use Python?
+For which applications can you use Python?

 *** =instructions
 - You want to do some quick calculations.